New Mass Falsifies the Definition of “Mystery of Faith”

 What Paul VI did is easy to understand.
 He falsified the term “Mystery of Faith” in the consecration of the Mass.

-Because of the falsification of the term Mystery of Faith, -- used by the Church, according to St. Thomas Aquinas, for now 2000 years, and explicitly defined by the Church as far back as 1202 by Innocent III, and by the Catechism of the Council of Trent in 1566, with the unanimous consent of all Popes before and after that time – Paul VI cannot be a true Pope, and neither can those purporting to be Popes after him, who have upheld this outrageous falsification of the key words in the very heart of the Mass.
+Because of the falsification of the term Mystery of Faith, -- used by the Church, according to St. Thomas Aquinas, for now 2000 years, found preserved in sacred texts as soon as the Church came out of the catacombs circa 400 A.D., and explicitly defined many times by the Church such as in 1202 by Innocent III, and by the Catechism of the Council of Trent in 1566, with the unanimous consent of all Popes before and after that time – Paul VI cannot be a true Pope, and neither can those purporting to be Popes after him, who have all upheld and imposed on the faithful this outrageous falsification of the key words in the very heart of the Mass in almost every parish in the world as a worship service which fulfills a Catholic's Sunday obligation to attend Mass.

 a) Paul VI leads the faithful into objective sin by treating a holy thing with disrespect.